spreedated/GmTurnSignalStalkGamepad/README.md

 Your help is valuable since this is a hobby project for all of us: we do development during out-of-office hours.

-## Support

-If you encounter any issues or have questions, please open an [issue](https://github.com/spreedated/cs2adrtracker/issues).

 ## Contribution
 Pull requests are very welcome.